-"NUTS-3", are included in the dataset.
-NUTS-0 describes the country level, NUTS-1 describes major socio-economic regions within the country, NUTS-2 divides the corresponding NUTS-1 region into smaller basic regions for the application of regional policies, and NUTS-3 again divides the individual NUTS-2 regions into small regions for specific diagnoses.
-In general, Germany can be divided into a single NUTS-0, 16 NUTS-1, 38 NUTS-2 and 401 NUTS-3 regions.
-Since only a few observations were available in some NUTS-3 regions, we had to combine these regions and ended up with a total of 327 NUTS-3 regions for our analysis.
+Germany can generally be divided into a single NUTS-0, 16 NUTS-1, 38 NUTS-2 and 401 NUTS-3 regions.
+Since only a few observations were available in some NUTS-3 regions, we combined these regions and ended up with 327 NUTS-3 regions for our analysis.
 Figure 2 provides an overview of the different NUTS regions and the number of observations available for the specific regions.
-Analysing the NUTS-3 level, most observations are located around the largest German metropolitan areas like Berlin, Hamburg and Munich.
-In addition, the NUTS-2 and NUTS-1 levels show that a difference can be observed between west and east Germany, with the east tending to have fewer observations.
+Analysing the NUTS-3 level shows most observations are located around the most significant German metropolitan areas like Berlin, Hamburg and Munich.
+In addition, the NUTS-2 and NUTS-1 levels indicate that a difference can be observed between west and east Germany, with the east tending to have fewer observations.
 This is consistent with the widely diverging population figures between these regions.
-A comprehensive introduction to the structure of the German regions can be found at Just and Schäfer (2017), and a more detailed overview of the German real estate markets is given by Just and Maennig (2012).
+Just and Schäfer (2017) provide a comprehensive introduction to